Dynamical method in algebra: Effective Nullstellens\"atze: Stengle's Positivstellensatz

 The set of elements $x$ of a proto-ordered ring satisfying $x\geq0$ is a {\em proper cone}.
 Recall that a subset $C$ of a ring $A$ is called a {\em cone} if the squares of $A$ are in $C$, $C+C\subset C$ and $C\,C \subset C$.
 A cone $C$ is said to be {\em proper} if $-1\not\in C$.

 We write $t\ge t'$ as an abbreviation for $t-t'\ge 0$, $t\ge t' \ge t"$ as an abbreviation for $t\ge t',\ t'\ge t"$ and $t'\le t$ as another way of writing $t\ge t'$.

 A {\em real closed field} is an ordered field with the extra axioms: ($a,\ b,\ y$ and coefficients of the monic degree $n$ polynomial $p$ are distinct variables, and there is an axiom for each degree).
-Of course, is a valid dynamical rule in the theory of real closed fields.
+Of course,